 In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
-As a member of Blue Shield 65 Plus, however, you usually will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan, even if you made up to 12 consecutive payments for the DME item under Original Medicare before you joined our plan.
-Under certain limited circumstances we will transfer ownership of the DME item to you.
-Call Customer Service for more information.
+As a member of Blue Shield Select, however, you usually will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan, even if you made up to 12 consecutive payments for the DME item under Original Medicare before you joined our plan.
+Under certain limited circumstances, we will transfer ownership of the DME item to you.
+Call Customer Service for more information (phone numbers are printed on the back cover of this document).